polaarbear/PorcupineHtmlEditor/README.md

-# Porcupine
+# Porcupine HTML Editor
- An easy to use Blazor component that wraps QuillJS to enable WYSIWIG style text editing.
+ An easy to use Blazor component that wraps QuillJS to enable WYSIWIG style HTML editing in Blazor apps.

  Allows direct modification of CSS properties without requiring any additional CSS frameworks